Murder of Jim Pouillon

 The murder of Jim Pouillon occurred on September 11, 2009.
-Activist James Pouillon and businessman Michael Fuoss were each shot by the same killer, at separate locations.
+Activist Jim Pouillon and businessman Michael Fuoss were each shot by the same killer, at separate locations.
 Pouillon was killed while protesting against abortion in front of Owosso High School in Owosso, Michigan, evidently the first time someone had been murdered while doing so.
 Police arrested Harlan James Drake and charged him with both crimes.
 Drake was later convicted of two counts of first-degree murder, and was subsequently sentenced to two life sentences.

 Background

 James Harlan Drake was born on March 8, 1976, and he worked as a trucker.

 Jim Pouillon was 63-years-old and a well-known Michigan activist and member of Operation Save America.
 An elderly man dependent on an oxygen tank to breathe, he had been protesting against abortion since 1988.
 On the day he was shot, Pouillon was leading a protest across the street from Owosso High School in Owosso, Michigan.